biblius/hextacy/README.md

 Contains the middleware used by the server for intercepting HTTP requests.
 The structure is very similar to the router endpoints.
 If you're interested in a bit more detail about how Actix's middleware works, [here's a nice blog post you can read](https://imfeld.dev/writing/actix-web-middleware).
 By wrapping resources with middleware we get access to the request before it actually hits the handler.
 This enables us to append any data to the request for use by the designated handler.
 Essentially, we have to implement the `Transform` trait for the middleware and the `Service` trait for the actual business logic.

 If you take a look at the `auth` middleware you'll notice how our `Transform` implementation, specifically the `new_transform` function returns a future whose output value is a result containing either the `AuthMiddleware` or an `InitError` which is a unit type.
 If you take a look at the signature for Actix's `wrap` function you can see that we can pass to it anything that implements `Transform`.
-This means that whenever we want to wrap a resource with a middleware, we have to pass the instantiated `AuthGuard` struct, because that's the one implementing `Transform`.
+This means that, for example, when we want to wrap a resource with our `AuthGuardMiddleware`, we have to pass the instantiated `AuthGuard` struct, because that's the one implementing `Transform`.
 If you take an even closer look at what happens in `wrap` you'll see that it triggers `new_transform` internally, meaning the instantiated `AuthGuard` transforms into an `AuthGuardMiddleware` which executes all the business.

 The structure is exactly the same as that of endpoints with the exception of **interceptor.rs** which contains our `Transform` and `Service` implementations.
 The main functionality of the middleware is located in the `call` function of the `Service` implementation.